jacksleight/statamic-bard-texstyle/docs/pins.md

 ### Options

-The pin keys are used as the handles.
+The array keys are used as the handles.
 Pins can have the following options:

 * **display (string)**
   The display name of the pin.